webrecorder/browsertrix/frontend/docs/docs/user-guide/archived-items.md

 For more details on navigating web archives within ReplayWeb.page, see the [ReplayWeb.page user documentation.](https://replayweb.page/docs/user-guide/exploring/)

-### Exporting Files
+### WACZ Files

-While crawling, Browsertrix will output one or more WACZ files — the crawler aims to output files in consistently sized chunks, and each crawler will output separate WACZ files.

-The **WACZ Files** tab lists the individually downloadable WACZ files that make up the archived item as well as their file sizes and backup status.

-To download an entire archived item as a single WACZ file, click the _Download Item_ button at the top of the **WACZ Files** tab or the _Download Item_ entry in the crawl's _Actions_ menu.

-To combine multiple archived items and download them all as a single WACZ file, add them to a collection and [download the collection](collection.md#download-a-collection).
+View downloadable files to save the archived item to a local device or to export the item from Browsertrix for use in another system.

+One or more WACZ files may be created depending on the size and scale of the crawl.
+To combine them all into a single WACZ file, choose _Export as Combined WACZ_ at the top of the tab.
+The combined file will automatically begin downloading.

+Combining multiple WACZ files is the default behavior when choosing _Download_ and _Download Item_ from the archived item and workflow action menus, respectively.

+???+ Question "What is WACZ?"
+    [WACZ](https://specs.webrecorder.net/wacz/latest/) is a media type that allows web archive collections to be packaged and shared on the web as a discrete file.
+A WACZ file includes the data that is needed for the rendering of archived content as well as contextual information.

 ### Logs